 In Vermont, eviction lawsuits are governed by Title 12, Chapter 169 of the Vermont Statutes.

 The first step in eviction is to deliver the appropriate eviction notice to your tenant.
-A written eviction notice must provide the tenant with information on why they’re being asked to vacate the property and what, if anything, they can do to cure any lease violations.
+A written eviction notice must provide the tenant with information on why you’re asking them to vacate the property and what, if anything, they can do to cure the lease violations.

-If the tenant fails to respond to the notice, the landlord may file an eviction action with the circuit court in the county where the rental property is located.
+If the tenant fails to respond to the notice, the landlord may file an eviction action with the Civil Division of the Superior Court where the rental property is located.
 The filing fee for a Vermont eviction notice will include the cost of serving the complaint and summons to the defendant.

-After the tenant has been allowed to answer the complaint, the trial court will schedule a hearing on the eviction.
-In the interim, a landlord can gather evidence that will help support the request for an eviction order.
+After the tenant is allowed to answer the complaint, the trial court will schedule an eviction hearing.
+In the interim, a landlord can gather evidence to help support the request for an eviction order.
 If, after the hearing, the trial court issues an eviction order, the sheriff will oversee the tenant’s departure from the property.

 The court will usually set the fees for a future hearing, as it’s tough for a landlord to compute a tenant’s back rent, fees, and other costs until the unit is empty and can be inspected.

-After a court enters an eviction judgment, the landlord may request that the sheriff’s department help enforce the eviction order.
+After a court enters an eviction judgment and a Writ of Possession, the landlord must request that the sheriff’s department help enforce the eviction order.
 Once the property has legally reverted to the landlord, the tenant must leave immediately or risk trespassing charges.

 Related Court Forms

-- Eviction Answer Form: Used by tenants to respond to a landlord’s complaint when seeking an eviction.
+- Eviction Answer Form: Tenants use this form to respond to a landlord’s complaint when seeking an eviction.
 An answer is due 21 days after the complaint was served.

-- Housing Discrimination Complaint Form for Vermont Human Rights Commission
+- Housing Discrimination Complaint Form for Vermont Human Rights Commission: Tenants can report a complaint about housing discrimination here.